Raye loved playing dress-up so much that she went on to study costume and makeup for her BA, then got an MFA in surface design.

 If you are working on developing your own designs to do burnout velvet, there are a few things to keep in mind.

-Be careful not to make the lines or details too small.
+- Keep Your Pattern Well-Spaced: Be careful not to make the lines or details too small.
 The chemical paste you apply to the fabric needs to be able to be applied either by some sort of hand-painting or with a squeeze bottle or by some printing or screening method.
 You don't want the lines or edges of the design to be too close to each other or you run the risk of the paste running together and just burning out one larger solid area instead of your planned design.

-If you are doing a design that is completely burnt out, you will be applying the paste on the back of the fabric, so if you are making a pattern or stencil to guide yourself, remember to reverse the design before you start.
+- Reverse the Design: If you are doing a design that is completely burnt out, you will be applying the paste on the back of the fabric, so if you are making a pattern or stencil to guide yourself, remember to reverse the design before you start.

-Before You Burnout Your Velvet
+What to Do Before You Burn Out Your Velvet

 Here are some things to do before you get started on making your own burnout velvet fabric.